What's mitral valve prolapse?

 - Symptoms are getting worse

-- The left ventricle of the heart is enlarged
+- The left ventricle or left atrium of the heart become enlarged

 - The heart function gets worse

-MVP very rarely becomes a highly serious condition.
-However, in the most serious cases, mitral valve prolapse can cause abnormal heartbeats (arrhythmias) that may eventually become life-threatening.
+MVP rarely becomes a serious condition.
+However, in the most serious cases it can cause abnormal heartbeats (arrhythmias) that may eventually become life-threatening.

-When valve prolapse is severe enough to cause significant valve leakage, it can lead to serious complications like stroke.
-This happens because a mitral valve leaking (regurgitating) a significant amount of blood can cause blood clots to form.
+When mitral valve prolapse is severe enough to cause significant valve leakage, called “regurgitation,” it can lead to serious complications such as heart attack and stroke.
+This happens because when the valve leaks, it can cause the atrium to enlarge.
+An enlarged atrium may lead to heart rhythm problems such as atrial fibrillation, which may cause blood clots to form.
 When clots travel from the heart to the arteries or the brain, it can lead to a stroke or heart attack.

-Is there a need for people with MVP to take antibiotics prior to having dental procedures?
+Do people with MVP need to take antibiotics before dental procedures?

-The routine use of antibiotics before having a dental procedure is no longer recommended by the American Heart Association for patients with mitral valve prolapse regardless of whether or not they have any associated symptoms.
+The use of antibiotics before having a dental procedure is no longer recommended by the American Heart Association for patients with mitral valve prolapse, regardless of whether they have associated symptoms.

 - Print our handy pre-surgery checklist: Facing and Recovering from Major Surgery (PDF)(link opens in new window) | Spanish (PDF)